seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Mock not, Enobarbus.
 I tell you true: best you safed the bringer
 Out of the host; I must attend mine office,
-Or would have done’t myself.
+Or would have done't myself.
 Your emperor
 Continues still a Jove.

 *Exit*